airtonix/zenobi.us/nuxt/content/pages/resume.md

 - Introduced and Championed Atomic Design as a company wide work flow
 - Developed internal tool based on gulp.js that implemented atomic design and standardised project structures and techniques between developers.
 - Pushed for and Introduced User stories in the Define and Develop phases of projects (foundations for transition to Agile work flow)
-- opensource several minor libraries under the Fusion github profile.
+- open source several minor libraries under the Fusion github profile.

 ### 2014-2015